qgis/QGIS-Website/content/resources/support/bug-reporting.md

 - https://github.com/qgis/QGIS-Documentation for the documentation available at https://docs.qgis.org

 You can find a few guidelines that will help you to easily get your patches and pull requests into QGIS projects at [Submitting Pull Requests](https://docs.qgis.org/testing/en/docs/developers_guide/git.html#submitting-pull-requests).
-And more widely, You may need to read the [Development Process](https://docs.qgis.org/testing/en/docs/developers_guide/git.html) chapter.
+And more widely, you may need to read the [Development Process](https://docs.qgis.org/testing/en/docs/developers_guide/git.html) chapter.

 {{< content-end >}}